galenmolk/SimpleSmeeborg/README.md

 ### `ShowSolutionButton` (MonoBehaviour)

+* Reveals the UI in the event that a path was successfully found
 * Invokes a `UnityEvent` when the user clicks the button, hiding the UI and triggering the `Character` instance's animation
-* Hides the UI in the event that a path was not found

 ## Additional Scripts